-With that said, the exact interviews you'll encounter depends a lot on the specific role you're applying for and the people you speak with.
+With that said, the exact interviews you'll encounter depend a lot on the specific role you're applying for, and the people you speak with.
 As a result, you may still be asked technical questions, and you should be prepared for questions related to the functional area that you're applying to (you can use the job description to help you get a sense of this).

 [PRE-COVID] In addition to these interviews, you'll also have lunch with a fellow program manager while you are onsite.
 The lunch interview is meant to be your time to ask questions about what it's like to work at Facebook.
 The company won't be evaluating you during this time, but we recommend that you behave as if they were.

 In some cases, Facebook may ask you to do a follow up interview after your onsite to drill further into one of the four areas listed above.
 This means you're close to getting an offer but the company wants to double check you're meeting the hiring bar for a given criteria.